damydavo/ApiDevAssignment/README.md

 # Api consumption/api-crud implementation
-An Assesment for Aureole Consulting Limited
+An Assessment for Aureole Consulting Limited

 # Technology Stack Used
  1. Express